Our Class Names

-Dylan Kawende is a 23 year old man from London who is going to study law at Cambridge University.
+Dylan Kawende is a postgraduate Law student at Cambridge University and the British-born son of Congolese-Rwandan refugees.
 He could not initially afford the very expensive fees, as he is not from a wealthy family.
-However, he didn't give up on his dream and managed to raise £60,000 through an online crowdfunding campaign!
+However, he didn't give up on his dream and managed to raise £80,000 through an online crowdfunding campaign!
 He wants to become a barrister following the murder of Stephen Lawrence, who was a black teenager killed in a racist attack.
 Dylan was inspired by Stephen Lawrence's mother, who worked hard to get justice for victims of racist crime.
 Dylan is determined to "make a positive difference".
-He has shown us that it is possible to achieve your education and career goals no matter your race or how rich you are.
+He has shown us that it is possible to achieve your education and career goals no matter your background.

 Year Six, Sissay Class

 Sissay class is named after Lemn Sissay - an amazing poet and an inspirational person.
 Lemn Sissay was a child of the state, fostered until the age of twelve, then lived in a number of children's homes until he was eighteen.
 On moving into his own flat, he was given some papers - his birth certificate, revealing that his name was Lemn Sissay (to that point, he had been known as Norman Greenwood) and letters, showing that his mum had wanted him to be returned to her.
 Not defined by his scars, but by the ability to heal, Lemn has achieved his two dreams from that discovery - to find his mother and become a poet.
 He is also (amongst many other things) the Chancellor of the University of Manchester, works with the Foundling Museum and has recently been one of the judges for the Hold Still digital exhibition at the National Portrait Gallery.
 For our class, he is a great inspiration for our writing and our development as kind and responsible citizens.